-is a quarterly online journal created from the want to present
+Dear Sir, was a quarterly online journal that ran from 2010 to 2013.
+It was created from the want to present

-innovative, unconventional or emerging voices in literature.
-It is
+innovative, unconventional or emerging voices in poetry or hybrid forms.
+It was

-follows an intentionally minimalist layout, where the frame of the page
+Dear Sir, follows a minimalist layout, where the frame of the page

 defers to the writing within (where site is retina then writing = iris